jacoblurie29/VH-Bookstore/README.md

 **Basic Functionality**: the user should be able to enter the book title, author, genre, etc. of the book and add the book to the database.

-# Tab 4: Make a drag and drop bookshelves for organizing the genre of the book
+# Tab 4: Make a drag and drop bookshelves for the book sales
-**Basic Functionality**: the user should be able to drag and drop books to reorganize them between the 3 genres: unknown, fiction, and non-fiction.
+**Basic Functionality**: the user should to collect a list of all the books from the book sales (no repeats) and sort them by genre.

 # Tab 5: Make a visual calendar for showing various metrics
 **Basic Functionality**: the user should be able to choose from some filters and see the results displayed on a calendar.